fuyuanli/vinas-ldap-intergration/README.md

 the patch are use as it is and only test compatiblity with LAM 6.6-1

-put following files at /usr/share/ldap-account-manager/lib/modules
+Copy following files to /usr/share/ldap-account-manager/lib/modules

 ** groupOfNames.inc